 Imagine that an excavator breaks down on one of your sites.
 To avoid a delay in construction the site manager logs the fault and requests another excavator, which is done through the tool’s maintenance module.

-Recieve Automatic System Updates
+4. Receive Automatic System Updates

 To help you when comparing providers, we encourage you to check out our Buyer’s Guide to Implementing Asset Management Software in Construction.
-Here you’ll learn more about the typical features you can expect with AMS and much more.
+Here you’ll learn more about the typical features you can expect and much more.